therealcybersecpro/get-started-with-ai-chat/README.md

 ### Bringing an existing AI project resource

-If you have an existing AI project resource, you can bring it into the Azure AI Studio Starter Template by setting the following environment variable:
+If you have an existing AI project resource, you can bring it into the Azure AI Foundry Starter Template by setting the following environment variable:

 ```shell
 azd env set AZURE_EXISTING_AIPROJECT_CONNECTION_STRING "<connection-string>"